 Phase shift between the sine and cosine signals from the resolver is known as differential phase shift and can cause static error.
 Some differential phase shift will be present on all resolvers as a result of coupling.
 A small resolver residual voltage (quadrature voltage) indicates a small differential phase shift.
 Additional phase shift can be introduced if the sine channel wires and the cosine channel wires are treated differently.
-For instance, different cable lengths or different loads could cause differential phase shift .
+For instance, different cable lengths or different loads could cause differential phase shift.

-The additional error caused by differential phase shift on the input signals approximates to where a = differential phase shift (degrees).
+The additional error caused by differential phase shift on the input signals approximates to

-$Error = 0.53 \ a \times b \ arc \ minutes$

-b = signal to reference phase shift (degrees).
+Error = $0.53 \text{ a} \times \text{b}$ arc minutes where a = differential phase shift (degrees). b = signal to reference phase shift (degrees).

-This error can be minimized by choosing a resolver with a small residual voltage, ensuring that the sine and cosine signals are handled identically and removing the reference phase shift (see section "CONNECTING THE RESOLVER").
+This error can be minimized by choosing a resolver with a small residual voltage, ensuring that the sine and cosine signals are handled identically and removing the reference phase shift (see Connecting the Resolver section).
 By taking these precautions the extra error can be made insignificant.